Free substance use disorder residential treatment program expands to keep up with demand

 “It was a lot harder than I thought,” said Dove Recovery House alum Lauren Fraser.

-When she first learned about Dove Recovery House she had known where to go and that the then 31-year-old had been “using since I was a teenager.”
+When she first learned about Dove Recovery House, she had nowhere to go.
+The then 31-year-old had been using since she was a teenager.

 “They showed me love that I had never felt before, that I didn’t have for myself,” said Fraser.